sameerAssalous/todo-app-tall/README.md

 stdout_logfile=/home/forge/app.com/worker.log
 stopwaitsecs=3600`

+- `numprocs=8` will create 8 workers , you might need to decrease/increase depend on load you might have and max time of every job

-You might need to use autoscaling service like AWS autoscaling group service to deal with queues load on memory or CPU
+- You might need to use autoscaling service like AWS autoscaling group service to deal with queues load on memory or CPU